yakshaving-art/hurrdurr/README.md

 ## Configuration

 Configuration is managed through a yaml file.
-This file declares the structure of groups, levels and members for hurrdurr to colapse reality into.
+This file declares the structure of groups, project, levels and members for hurrdurr to colapse reality into.

 ### Concepts